 Clinical trials involving subjects with life stress symptoms showed clinically relevant improvements in all stress symptoms across the board, including low energy, headache, muscular aches and discomfort, depression, moodiness, sleep disorders, and more.

-In a double-blind, placebo-controlled pilot study involving students taking exams, rhodiola was shown to substantially enhance general well-being and physical fitness, reduce mental fatigue, and improve scores on a battery of neuro-motoric tests.
+In a double-blind, placebo-controlled pilot study involving students under the stress of exams, rhodiola was shown to substantially enhance general well-being and physical fitness, reduce mental fatigue, and improve scores on a battery of neuro-motoric tests.
 In addition, the students taking rhodiola scored and an average of 8.4% higher on their exams than the students taking a placebo.

 These conclusions are borne out by several clinical trials, one of which involved a group of healthy physicians on night duty over a period of six weeks.
 The double-blind placebo-controlled study showed that the participants taking rhodiola outscored those taking placebo on a wide range of complex perceptive functions, including associative thinking, short-term memory, calculation, concentration, and perceptive speed, and overall level of mental fatigue.

 Treatment of Depression

-Rhodiola has potential as a safe and effective treatment for mild depression.
-Research is ongoing, but clinical trials indicate that twice-daily doses of rhodiola resulted in a significant lessening of depression, insomnia, emotional instability and other symptoms in patients diagnosed with mild to moderate depression.
+Clinical trials indicate that twice-daily doses of rhodiola resulted in a significant lessening of depression, insomnia, emotional instability, and other symptoms in patients diagnosed with mild to moderate depression.

 Other Potential Health Benefits

-Though research is ongoing and results remain inconclusive, rhodiola is believed to have potential as a treatment for a wide range of disorders, including high blood pressure, erectile dysfunction, heart disease, cancer, and longevity.
+Though research is ongoing and results remain inconclusive, rhodiola is believed to have the potential to treat a wide range of disorders, including high blood pressure, cancer, and longevity.

 Rhodiola is also known to interact with the HPA (Hypothalamic-Pituitary-Adrenal) system, suppressing the production and release of cortisol, a potentially damaging hormone closely associated with stress.

-Rhodiola has been tested and found safe and effective in doses as small as 50 mg daily to as large as 680 mg daily.
+Rhodiola has been tested and found safe and effective in doses ranging from 50–680 mg daily.

-Rhodiola may interact with other compounds, so if you’re taking certain medications or other supplements use rhodiola carefully and monitor the effects.
+Rhodiola may interact with other compounds, so if you’re taking medications or other supplements, use rhodiola carefully and monitor the effects.

 Consult your doctor before taking rhodiola if you’ve been prescribed drugs to lower blood sugar or treat diabetes; medicine for the treatment of high or low blood pressure; CNS depressants or stimulants; anti-depressants, including MAOIs and SSRIs; sedatives; heart regulating drugs; and antibiotics.

-To fully experience ashwagandha’s cognitive enhancing effects, it does best when stacked with other supplements.
+To fully experience rhodiola’s cognitive-enhancing effects, it does best when stacked with other supplements.

 Where to Buy

-We recommend NOW Foods Rhodiola Rosea Capsules that can be found on Amazon.
+We recommend Double Wood Supplements Rhodiola Rosea Capsules that can be found on Amazon.

-Another option is to order directly from a reputable specialty supplement vendor such as AbsorbYourHealth.com where you’ll be able to find rhodiola rosea as well as a wide selection of other nootropics.
+Another option is to order directly from a reputable specialty supplement vendor such as PureNootropics.net where you’ll be able to find rhodiola rosea as well as a wide selection of other nootropics.